Going Out of Stock vs. Increasing Prices:

 In this case study, we worked with a seller on Amazon during a real out of stock situation and examined whether a price increase was actually better for rankings than to go out of stock.

-Inventory Management on Amazon: Which Options Do I Have When A Product is Almost Out of Stock?
+Amazon Inventory Management: Which Options Do I Have When A Product is Almost Out of Stock?

 It can happen to any seller on Amazon: A product is almost sold out and the next shipment won’t arrive in time.
 There could be a number of reasons for going out of stock: The shipment was delayed, you’ve sold more than expected, or you forgot to place a new order in time.

-If you’re low on inventory and it looks like stock levels won’t hold out until the next shipment arrives, then as a seller on Amazon you have the following two options:
+If you’re low on inventory and it looks like stock levels won’t hold out until the next shipment arrives, then as a seller on Amazon you have the following two inventory management options:

 - Raise the price on your remaining products: The idea here is that you sell less, and don’t go out of stock until new inventory arrives.